khalido/adventofcode/README.md

 This here is my solutions for Advent of Code 2015-20 as jupyter notebooks.
 Most of the solutions are pretty verbose as I've left in the iterim code as I work through each puzzle one step at a time.

 For AOC 2020, I'm doing quick and dirty solutions in this repo and posting cleaned up versions to my blog: https://khalido.org/python/advent-of-code-2020.html.
+At some point in the indertimate future I'll make a blog post for each AOC year.

 ---